ethomev/pattern-play/README.md

 # pattern-play
-My play with deisng patterns to understand their applications
+My play with design patterns to understand their applications

+## Patterns

+### Command Pattern